Coronavirus Disease 2019 (COVID-19)

 Visit the Prevention and Treatment page to learn about how to protect yourself from respiratory illnesses, like COVID-19.
-CDC also recommends that travelers avoid all nonessential travel to Level 3 Health Notice Countries.
+CDC also recommends that travelers avoid all nonessential international travel to.
 As with any respiratory virus, you can protect yourself and others by taking every day preventative actions:

 - Avoid going in public.
 If you are well and must leave your home for essential reasons like groceries or health care, practice social distancing and maintain six feet between yourself and others.

 - Call before you get medical care.
 Be sure to get care if you have trouble breathing, or have any other emergency warning signs, or if you think it is an emergency.

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.